This Day In Writing History

 Ted Geisel, aka Dr. Seuss, died of cancer in 1991 at the age of 87.
 Although he was one of the greatest children's writers of all time, he never had any children of his own.
 Controversy would follow him after his death.
 Conservatives still complain about his books.
 When pro-life activists and organizations used Horton the elephant's famous line, "A person's a person no matter how small!" for their catchphrase, Geisel's widow Audrey (his first wife Helen committed suicide in 1967 after suffering from a long and painful illness) strenuously objected.

 In 1995, Audrey successfully sued Penguin Books to halt the distribution of The Cat Still in the Hat, a parody of The Cat in the Hat.
 The parody, allegedly written by "Dr. Juice," mocks the famous O.J.
 Simpson murder trial.
 Simpson is depicted as the Cat in the Hat, offering his perspective on the trial through tasteless verses such as "A man this famous/Never hires/Lawyers like/Jacoby Meyers/When you're accused of a killing scheme/You need to build a real Dream Team" and "One knife?/Two knife?/Red knife/Dead wife."

 Quote Of The Day

 "Be who you are and say what you feel because those who mind don't matter and those who matter don't mind." - Dr. Seuss (Ted Geisel)

-Today's video is a special three-part presentation featuring the famous animated TV adaptation of Dr. Seuss' most controversial book, The Butter Battle Book.
+Today's video features a reading of Dr. Seuss' most controversial children's book, The Butter Battle Book.
 Enjoy!